mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

     the two cones, and breaking the circuit.], [Severe.
 Multi-cone circuits would be very common in any typical industry design.],

-    [Fuzzer cases can cause TaMaRa to crash],
-    [Certain fuzzer-generated code can incorrectly convince TaMaRa that regular wiring is required (when there is only one attached SigChunk), when in fact special wiring is required.
-This causes an assert failure.], [Minor.
-Should not be common in real designs, but a bug nonetheless.],
+    [Multiple voters in the same cone cause multiple drivers on output], [A combination of failures in the voter insertion code and the wiring code can cause illegal multi-driver situations on the output signal of an RTL module.
+This is likely caused by a poor implementation of voter cut point selection.],
+    [Severe.
+This, along with the first bug, means that multi-cone circuits cannot be handled.],

     [MultiDriverFixer can crash on some designs],
     [The wiring code in MultiDriverFixer is not robust enough to handle re-wiring certain circuits, such as the picorv32 CPU.
 This causes an assert failure.], [Moderate.
 We would like to process picorv32 if possible.],

-    [Multiple voters in the same cone cause multiple drivers on output], [A combination of failures in the voter insertion code and the wiring code can cause illegal multi-driver situations on the output signal of an RTL module.
-This is likely caused by a poor implementation of voter cut point selection.],
-    [Severe.
-This, along with the first bug, means that multi-cone circuits cannot be handled.]
-  ),
+    [Fuzzer cases can cause TaMaRa to crash],
+    [Certain fuzzer-generated code can incorrectly convince TaMaRa that regular wiring is required (when there is only one attached SigChunk), when in fact special wiring is required.
+This causes an assert failure.], [Minor.
+Should not be common in real designs, but a bug nonetheless.], ),
   caption: [ List of known TaMaRa bugs ]
 ) <tab:bugs>